 Joel’s not alone in thinking this way, as a leader.
-When I interviewed Kathryn Minshew, founder and CEO of The Muse, also on our podcast, she has a similar strategy for how she approaches important decisions that are hard to reverse – but with an even more specific methodology.
+When I interviewed Kathryn Minshew, founder, and CEO of The Muse, also on our podcast, she has a similar strategy for how she approaches important decisions that are hard to reverse – but with an even more specific methodology.
 Kathryn explained to me:

 “I try and speak to at least three different people for any big decision or any area where it’s newer to me and I’m learning.
 In particular, it’s not just any three people,”

 First, Kathryn will seek out advice from someone who is very similar to herself, saying, “I will specifically look for a woman CEO who potentially has had somewhat similar years of experience before starting a business.”
-This enables her to see how someone with similar context has or might come to a certain conclusion.
+This enables her to see how someone with a similar context has or might come to a certain conclusion.

 Then, on the flip side, Kathryn will then “make sure that one of those people [she gets advice from] is someone whose experience is very different and whose perspective is likely to be very different.”
 For example, Kathryn described how she has a more collaborative leadership style, so she’ll gather out advice from someone who is more aggressive and hard-nosed in their approach.

-Lastly, Kathryn will then seek out a the opinion of someone who she believes has expertise in the area or something relevant to share.
+Lastly, Kathryn will then seek out the opinion of someone who she believes has expertise in the area or something relevant to share.

 When she does this – being rigorous about who and how she’s sourcing advice from – Kathryn notices how “it widens my understanding of what decisions are possible and what factors someone totally unlike me would consider.”
-For Kathryn, broadening her scope of opinions, each with their own particular reason for what value they might bring and the context they should placed in, gives her the ability to create her own wriggle room and to think for herself as a leader.
+For Kathryn, broadening her scope of opinions, each with their own particular reason for what value they might bring and the context they should be placed in, gives her the ability to create her own wriggle room and to think for herself as a leader.